Divorce Saves Lives — But Focus on the Family Wants to Make It Harder to Escape

 Focus on the Family Calls for Making Divorce Harder, Even for Abuse Victims

-Focus on the Family has become an unsafe organization to send people to:
+Focus on the Family has become an unsafe organization for abuse and betrayal victims:

 - Theologically, they block domestic violence victims from divorcing.
 They tell devoutly religious victims that abuse is not one of their accepted biblical grounds for divorce.
 The president, Jim Daly, says publicly that God “hates divorce in every case,” even where there is serial adultery or abandonment.
 Focus’s article on child molesters says, “God hates divorce” and suggests ways the wife might work on the marriage.
 Their official organizational policy does not condone divorce for physical or emotional abuse, even though the Bible does.
 (Their staff will tell an abuse victim to “leave,” “get to safety,” “go,” or “separate,” but it is meant to be temporary and reconciliation is the stated goal.)

-- Legally, they want to pass laws to make it harder for abuse victims to leave their abusers, by rolling back the 50-year-old divorce laws (even though the divorce rate is nearly as low as it was 50 years ago.
-See details below.)
+- Legally, they want to pass laws to make it harder for abuse victims to leave their abusers, by rolling back the 55-year-old divorce laws — even though the divorce rate is lower than it was in 1970.
 They offer no exception for domestic violence or for wives of serial adulterers or pedophiles.
 They are incredibly ill-informed about how expensive divorce is today.
-And if you choose an at-fault divorce, the process is often longer, more expensive, open to the public, more traumatizing to the children, and is conducted almost like a criminal trial that requires high standards of evidence.
+And if you choose an at-fault divorce, the process is often longer, more expensive, open to the public, more traumatizing to the children, and is conducted like a court trial that requires high standards of evidence.
 Can you see the problem for an abused stay-at-home mother?
 She doesn’t have the money for an at-fault divorce.
 Prior to no-fault divorce laws, a judge could look at the evidence of abuse and say no, and send the victim back to their abuser.
 No wonder suicide and homicide rates dropped in states that passed unilateral no-fault divorce laws in the 1970s and early 1980s.
 Abuse victims were able to get away easier!
 If Focus on the Family and the Colson Center are able to change the laws, many abuse victims will be trapped with no way out.
 No-fault divorce laws favors abuse victims.
 At-fault divorce laws favor abusers and cheaters who are clever enough not to leave sufficient evidence.

 - Financially, they use donations to pay for STOP DIVORCE advertisements that have no caveat for domestic violence, serial cheating, or even pedophilia.
 (See an example here: https://lifesavingdivorce.com/fotfabuse/